luzmariacabral/Election_Analysis/README.md

 5. The winner of the election based on popular vote.

 ## Resources
+Data received via file election_results.csv.
-Our information was gathered on Election Night, election_results.csv.
-Our choice of software to run the data is Python 3.6.1 and Visual Studio Code, 1.30.1.
+Software used is Python 3.6.1 and Visual Code Studio 1.30.1

 ## Summary of Results
-The analysis of the data received show the following results:

--There were a total of 369,711 votes cast, gathered in 3 counties; Arapahoe, Denver and Jefferson.
--The three candidates running for office were
+The election for this race was held in a span of three counties; Arapahoe, Jefferson, and Denver.
+A total of 369,711 votes were cast for the following candidates:
-    * Charles Casper Stockham
+1. Charles Casper Stockham
-    * Diana DeGette
+2. Diana DaGette
-    * Raymon Anthony Doane
+3. Raymon Anthony Doane

-The election results are as follows:
+The elections results were:
-    * Charles Casper Stockham received 23% of the total vote with 85, 213 votes
+- Charles Casper Stockham received 23% of the total vote with 85, 213 votes
-    * Diana DeGette received 73.8% of the total vote with  272,892 votes *Raymon Anthony Doane received 3.1% of the total vote with 11,606 votes.
+- Diana DeGette received 73.8% of the total vote with  272,892 votes
+- Raymon Anthony Doane received 3.1% of the total vote with 11,606 votes.

-The winner of this election is:
+#### The winner of this election is:
 #### Diana DeGette with a total of 272,892 votes, 73.8% of the total vote

 ## Challenge Overview